DSM-5 Criteria For Social Anxiety Disorder

 Experiencing symptoms of social anxiety?

 The Diagnostic and Statistical Manual of Mental Disorders (DSM) is a guide to mental illnesses that’s published by the American Psychiatric Association.
 The first edition of the guide was published in the 1950s, and its content has been updated several times since then as new research and understandings of mental health have emerged.
+(For example, social anxiety disorder was once referred to as “social phobia,” but that term is now outdated.)
 The most recent edition is the DSM-5, released in 2013.
-It lists specific criteria for all currently recognized clinical mental health disorders that mental health professionals can use to diagnose and treat their clients.
+It lists specific criteria for all currently recognized clinical mental health disorders.
+Mental health professionals can use this updated diagnostic and statistical manual to assess and treat their clients.

 Some of the key criteria for diagnosing SAD as outlined in the DSM-5 include:

-• Excessive fear of being judged and/or embarrassed in social situations
+• Intense fear of being judged and/or embarrassed in social situations

 • Physical symptoms such as blushing, shaking, sweating, and a racing heart when facing social situations